 Effective sharing of information between practitioners and local organisations and agencies is essential for early identification of need, assessment, and service provision to keep children safe.
-Serious Case Reviews (SCRs) now known as Rapid Reviews (RRs) have highlighted that missed opportunities to record and thereby
+Serious Case Reviews (SCRs) now known as Rapid Reviews (RRs) have highlighted that missed opportunities to record and thereby understand the significance of sharing information in a timely manner can have severe consequences for the safety and welfare and well-being of children (Working Together to Safeguard Children 2018, updated December 2020).

-- DfE KCSiE 2023 has several sections which provide clarity on information sharing processes and GDPR including within Annex C which makes clear the powers to hold and use information when promoting children's welfare. - HM Working Together to Safeguard Children 2018 Paragraph 23 to 27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottingham City Safeguarding Children Partnership Policy and Practice Guidance.
-Confirm here: if staff, governors have completed GDPR Information Sharing training.
+- DfE KCSiE 2023 has several sections which provide clarity on information sharing processes and GDPR including within Annex C which makes clear the powers to hold and use information when promoting children's welfare. - HM Working Together to Safeguard Children 2018 Paragraph 23 to 27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Glapton Safeguarding Children Partnership Policy and Practice Guidance. - All staff and governors complete annual GDPR Information Sharing training through the National College.